 Real-Time Flow and Temperature Conditions – United States Geological Survey

-Wise River Real-Time Gage
+Wise River Real-Time Gauge

-National Drought Resilience Partnership
+National Drought Resilience Partnership & Upper MIssouri Task Force

 The Upper Missouri, of which the Big Hole River basin is included, was part of a collective of federal, state agencies, and local groups working together to improve drought resources and communication.
 The workgroup was assembled based on a federal initiative in 2014, selecting the Upper Missouri due to the existing collaboration and success, specifically the drought response in the Big Hole.
 The local partnership of drought coordinators formed through the NDRP is called the Upper Missouri Task Force.

 Water Quality – Water Temperature and Stream Flow